feldera/feldera/docs/intro.md

 # Docker Install

-These instructions explain how to run the Feldera Platform on a single machine in a configuration suitable for demos, development, and testing.
-For production use, or for developing parts of Feldera Platform itself, Feldera Platform supports other forms of deployment.
+These instructions explain how to run Feldera on a single machine in a configuration suitable for demos, development, and testing.
+For production use, or for developing parts of Feldera itself, Feldera supports other forms of deployment.

 ## Install prerequisites